infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 		- stock taking of fixed assets
 - [^9]At a seminar on mental health in institutions, Dr. Sen advise
 	- d towards a major consideration of the roles of caregivers when applying certain changes to the everyday management of the institution, especially because, in terms of mental health care, a comprehensive approach, where the caregivers, the managers and the psychologists and psychiatrists work together, is needed.Hierarchy among personnel is often significant and not carefully evaluated, which seriously affects the functioning of institutions.
 	- At the sametime, it is imperative for caregivers to know how to prepare the children in case they are leaving the institution for a different job, instead of disappearing and suddenly leaving them alone.
-(Page 58)
+		- Caregivers should be as constant as possible and, when about to leave their jobs for any reason, they should know how toprepare the children to de-attach.
+	- Most service providers ask the children to repeatedly narrate their stories, putting them through undeniable pain.
+In the worst cases, children are blamed for their negative experiences, or get further maltreated
+	- practitioners, to ensure that children do not suffer additional victimisation through adverse labelling.
+	- A couple of the participants mentioned that the staff  of the institutions is less aware of the talents and qualities ofthe children in comparison to a family, where every child gets special attention from his/her parents; or that inthe Homes it often happens that only children with particular capacities are cared for, while others are left behind
+	- Others also explained that if they had a fight or a particular situation outside the institution, they could not always share it with the staff , because they would have made a bigdeal out of it.
+	- Some of them underlined that sometimes they felt NGOs interfered too much in their lives

 # Assessment Tools